tecoholic/docs-oxd-3.0.1/sources/framework/spring/index.md

 # oxd-spring
 The following documentation shows how to configure Java Spring apps to use oxd for authentication.

+!!!
+Note
+    You can also refer to the [oxd java library](https://gluu.org/docs/oxd/latest/libraries/java/)" for more details on java classes.

 ## Requirements
 The oxd-spring requires the oxD Server.
 Please use the following link to install it